jackzhu727/deep-probability-estimation/docs/index.md

 </p>

 ## Proposed Method: Calibrated Probability Estimation (CAPE)
-We propose Calibrated Probability Estimation (CaPE), a novel technique which modifies the training process so that output probabilities are consistent with empirical probabilities computed from the data.
+We propose Calibrated Probability Estimation (CaPE), a novel technique that modifies the training process so that output probabilities are consistent with empirical probabilities computed from the data.
 CaPE outperforms existing approaches on most metrics on synthetic and real-world data.
 The pseudo-code for our proposed approach can be seen below:
 <p align="left">
   <img src="https://user-images.githubusercontent.com/32464452/144643132-a2557b03-43b2-48ad-949c-b42c2d5a0417.png" />
 </p>